skorejen/asm-project/README.md

 @ !--------Mihai Tirtara -------!

    Nowadays with the advancement of technology people with special needs can significantly improve their life quality.
 By applying the current technologies the purpose of this project was to develop a "Blind Stick"  for persons with debilitating vision issues.
 A device which will emit sounds with differrent frequency depending on distance to the object.
-   The development cycle which was followed contains 4  distinct sections : Analysis, Design, Implementation and Testing, each of them being explained in greater details in the later parts of the report.Furthermore in the next topic it is presented the list of requirements.
+   The development cycle which was followed contains 4  distinct sections : Analysis, Design, Implementation and Testing, each of them being explained in greater details in the later parts of the report.
+Furthermore in the next topic it is presented the list of requirements.
 # __2	Requirements__

 ### __2.1 Functional requirements__